B1.4 Estimate the number of objects in collections of up to 50, and verify their estimates by counting

 In order to estimate, a comparison must be made between the quantity to be estimated and some benchmark; for example, Rachelle and Oman are wondering how many students are playing in a specific part of the schoolyard.
 As they think about it, they can use a benchmark such as the number of students in their class group, which is 20 students.
 This known real-life situation helps them to mentally picture a certain number of people in a given space and to estimate either that there are fewer than 20 people in the field or, on the contrary, that there are 20 to 40 students (2 times more) or that there are nearly 60 people (3 times more).
 It is important to know that when estimating with benchmarks, students apply proportional reasoning between a known amount (20 students in a certain space) and an unknown amount (the number of students in another space).

-Students may not have existing cues for a given situation.
-They may need to use an alternative strategy.
-Students can count a subset of objects and use that number as a benchmark to estimate the total quantity; for example, if asked to estimate the number of marbles in a jar, students can first take a handful of marbles and count them to compare that benchmark quantity with the contents of the jar.
-They could also count the marbles in the bottom of the jar (10 black marbles) and then estimate the number of rows of marbles in the jar (about 5) to be able to estimate the total number of marbles (50).
-Students can also divide the quantity into sections and estimate the quantity in each section.
+If students do not have existing cues for a given situation, they may need to use an alternative strategy.
+For example, students could count a subset of objects and use that number as a benchmark to estimate the total quantity.
+If asked to estimate the number of marbles in a jar, students can first take a handful of marbles, count them, and use that as a benchmark to determine the total quantity of the jar.
+They could also count the marbles in the bottom layer of the jar (10 black marbles) and then estimate the number of rows of marbles in the jar (about 5) to be able to estimate the total number of marbles (50).
+Students could also divide the quantity into sections and estimate the quantity in each section.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 36-38.

 Counting involves both reciting a series of numbers (counting) and associating them with a series of objects.

-Counting involves being able to relate a quantity to the name or number symbol that represents it.
+Counting involves being able to relate a quantity to the name or numeral that represents it.

-Part of the complexity of the counting activity is that a connection must be made between the name or symbol of a number and the quantity it represents, a connection that children do not immediately grasp; for example, the word five and the symbol 5 represent not only the 5th object counted and the 5th digit in the set of numbers they have learned to recite, but they also represent the quantity of objects counted.
+Part of the complexity of counting is that a connection must be made between the name or numeral (symbol for the number) and the quantity it represents, a connection that children do not immediately grasp.
+For example, the word five and the numeral 5 represent not only the 5th object counted and the 5th digit in the set of numbers they have learned to recite, but they also represent the quantity of objects counted.
 It is essential that children make the connection between the quantity value of a number and its role in the pattern.
 If asked to name the quantity of objects at the end of a count, children may begin counting again without understanding that the last number said is, in fact, the quantity of objects in the set.

 Learning to count to large numbers is a valuable experience.
 However, students must first develop an understanding of the concept of quantity and number relationships by working with small numbers.
 Students may be able to count very far and still have limited knowledge of the quantity represented by the result of a count; for example, students may be able to count to 30, but be unable to show 30 objects in a larger set of objects.
 Therefore, they should be given multiple opportunities to make the connection between the name or symbol of a number and the quantity represented.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 10-11.

-The following list of concepts is not intended to present a process that students must follow exactly.
-Rather, it is intended to be a tool to help teachers understand the elements involved in counting skills.
+The following list of concepts is not intended to present a process that students will proceed through in a lockstep way.
+Rather, it is intended to be a tool to help teachers understand the concepts embedded in the skill of counting.
 It is not necessary for students in the early grades to know the names of these concepts.

 • Order Irrelevance: Counting objects in a set can begin with any object in the set without changing the total quantity.